-- your property is available for rent for only part of the year - only part of your property is used to earn rent - you rent your property at non-commercial rates.
+- your property is available for rent for only part of the year - your property is used for private purposes for part of the year - only part of your property is used to earn rent - you rent your property at non-commercial rates.

-Expenses prior to property being available for rent
+Is the property genuinely available for rent?